-When using Amazon Web Services and our pre-configured AMI, never open all ports in the security group.
+When using Amazon Web Services, never open all ports in the security group.
 Do not expose the server to the internet.
 Access Graylog only from within your VPC.
 Enable encryption for the communication.

 6.1 Default ports

 All parts of one Graylog installation will communicate over network sockets.
 Depending on your setup and number of nodes this might be exposed or can be bound to localhost.
 The SELinux configuration is already covered in our step-by-step guide for CentOS Linux.